 Graduate Student Handbook

-Click here for the MS in Economics Program Handbook.
+Click here for the Economics Graduate Program Handbook.

 We recognize that students enrolling in an M.S. in Economics degree can have multiple objectives, and our program is designed to accommodate these different trajectories.
 For example, students may desire to obtain a higher level of quantitative skills beyond their undergraduate degree in order to enhance their opportunities to work in industry, consulting, or state and federal government agencies.
 Or, they may wish to increase their background in quantitative methods, statistics, econometrics, and mathematical modeling to potentially pursue a doctoral degree in economics, finance, or management, among others.
 Other students may wish to keep their options open and decide later on which career path to pursue.